 Just sitting in the Wyly Theater watching the behind the scenes work of TEDxSMU Kids is exciting enough.
 But the theater hasn’t sold out just for the purpose of being here.
 As if sponges are drawn to water, attendees have gathered to soak up knowledge and participate in this exclusive experience.

-Although the theater is bursting with intelligence, bean-bags placed in the front of the stage add the perfect amount of comfort for the students to relax and take it what will be a mind blowing day.
+Although the theater is bursting with intelligence, bean-bags placed in the front of the stage add the perfect amount of comfort for the students to relax and take it what will be a mind-blowing day.
 Coordinators get the group riled up with a cheering challenge between middle and high school students.
-If you weren’t awake before then, the shouts of 200 plus kids was sure to do it.
+If you weren’t awake before then, the shouts of 200 plus kids were sure to do it.

 “Everyone is a genius, but if you judge a fish on its ability to climb a tree, it will spend its whole life believing its stupid.” – Albert Einstein

 Our first speaker is Elise Ballard and she has the most appropriate topic to kick off TEDxKIDS.
 As an actress, filmmaker, and author, Elise was inspired by an epiphany at the age of 25.
 Her AHA moment allowed her to see not only the benefit but the value of a revelation.
 She took this thought and set out to find what other AHA-moments inspired others to escape into the pursuit of their dreams.

 Diane Warren, an award-winning songwriter who has written for some of the nation’s biggest stars, is one of the people she found.
 At the age of 7, she realized that she was destined to be one of the biggest writers in the music agency.
 Even after rejections and letdowns, she kept moving forward and now people flock to work with her.
 The value of her epiphany has allowed her to inspire others to, “Believe in your passion, Believe in your power, Believe in being stubborn.”